 I also felt helpless and hopeless.
 “Why doesn’t he want to help me?”, I thought.

-I guess as with any bad thing, there’s also something good because that entire situation changed the trajectory and direction in my life.
-THIS was the primary reason I decided to be an endocrinologist, “hormone” doctor.
+I guess as with any bad thing, there’s also something good because that entire situation changed the trajectory and direction of my life.
+This was the primary reason I decided to be an endocrinologist, a “hormone” doctor.

 Fortunately, my so-called “obsessiveness”, or what I call PASSION, turned that dream into a reality and I’m fortunate and grateful that I get to help thousands and millions of people around the world because of the internet.